NixOS/rfcs/rfcs/0145-doc-strings.md

 - [Rustdoc](https://doc.rust-lang.org/rustdoc/how-to-write-documentation.html)
 - [Nixdoc](https://github.com/nix-community/nixdoc)

 ## People that I discussed with

 > People mentioned here might be not yet aware of this rfc.
-> I'll ping them in the next few days to make sure they are okay with beeing mentioned here.
+> I'll ping them in the next few days to make sure they are okay with being mentioned here.

 About doc-comments/doc-comments in general

 - [@flokli](https://github.com/flokli) - one of the [tvix](https://tvl.fyi/blog/rewriting-nix) authors
 - [@tazjin](https://github.com/tazjin) - Original Author of `nixdoc`, one of the `tvix` authors

-About documenation approaches on independent framworks
+About documentation approaches on independent frameworks

 - [@davHau](https://github.com/davHau) - Author of [dream2nix](https://github.com/nix-community/dream2nix), (And many other nix-frameworks)